ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-For the [proc] definition above, we wrote the body statement directly after the equal sign --- that is possible, and sometimes used for very short [procs].
-And indeed, here [p()] is a function.
+For the `proc` definition above, we wrote the body statement directly after the equal sign --- that is possible, and sometimes used for very short `procs`.
+And indeed, here `p()` is a function.

-In the examples above, we have passed plain integers as parameters to procedures, but of course [proc] parameters can have any type, we can pass [strings], [array], [objects] and all that.
+In the examples above, we have passed plain integers as parameters to procedures, but of course `proc` parameters can have any type, we can pass `strings`, `array`, `objects` and all that.
-The way we pass the parameters to the [procs] is sometimes called
-\"pass by value\", an old term introduced for the Pascal language, used to indicate that the passed parameter [seems]{.italic} to be copied to the [proc], the [proc] is not able to modify the original instance.
-In the next section, we will learn about the [var] parameter type, which is used when we want to allow the [proc] to modify the original instance.
-In the wirthian languages, the procedure parameters actually get copied, so inside the [proc] we could modify it, but we modified only the copy, the original instance remained unchanged.
+The way we pass the parameters to the `procs` is sometimes called "pass by value", an old term introduced for the Pascal language, used to indicate that the passed parameter `seems` to be copied to the `proc`, the `proc` is not able to modify the original instance.
+In the next section, we will learn about the `var` parameter type, which is used when we want to allow the `proc` to modify the original instance.
+In the wirthian languages, the procedure parameters actually get copied, so inside the `proc` we could modify it, but we modified only the copy, the original instance remained unchanged.
 In Nim, it is a bit different.
-When we pass parameters by value to a [proc], we can not modify it at all in the [proc] body.
-When we require a mutable copy, we have to generate that copy ourselves in the [proc] body.
+When we pass parameters by value to a `proc`, we can not modify it at all in the `proc` body.
+When we require a mutable copy, we have to generate that copy ourselves in the `proc` body.
 This allows some
-optimizations: Nim needs not really to copy the [proc] parameters, as they are immutable, Nim can just work with [pointers] to the original instances internally.
-Actually, there are rumors, that for parameters smaller than [3 \* sizeof(float)] Nim copies the instances, but for larger instances Nim works internally with [pointers] to the original value.
-But this is an implementation detail --- data copied to the [procs] stack allow the fastest access, but on the other hand the initial copy process can be expensive, so it is a compromise.
+optimizations: Nim needs not really to copy the `proc` parameters, as they are immutable, Nim can just work with `pointers` to the original instances internally.
+Actually, there are rumors, that for parameters smaller than `3 * sizeof(float)` Nim copies the instances, but for larger instances Nim works internally with `pointers` to the original value.
+But this is an implementation detail --- data copied to the `procs` stack allow the fastest access, but on the other hand the initial copy process can be expensive, so it is a compromise.